infominer33/infominer33.github.io/_posts/2019-06-24-sponsorship-guidelines.md

 {% include figure image_path="/assets/img/github-com-infominer33.png" alt="github.com/infominer33" caption="[github.com/infominer33](https://github.com/infominer33)" %}

-## General Rules for Contribution
+## On GitHub

+I welcome any issues or pull requests for question, comments, or contributions of any type.
 Its too early for strictly defined content that would not be accepted, but to be simple:

-### Don't be a Shill

 * We are seeking "source grade content" which is the foundation by which curious readers can explore the topic as close to its source as possible.
   * Content that aggregates numerous sources to convey a complex topic in a simple fashion is also quite welcome.
 * If there are a ton of links to secondary sources and few or no links to quality source material, then its not a good fit.
   * We're not in the habit of syndicating a typical (low value) blog post.
-If we syndicate a blog post, it's gonna be epic or provide clearly tangible value.
+If we syndicate a blog post, it's gonna be epic.
 * No Spam
   * No Ref Links
   * No ICOs (unless its about the announcement for a project that started in 2015 or earlier, or is from a major multinational corporation.)
   * Rules are made to be broken, in specific instances, when incentives align.

 That caveat aside, neither myself, nor any of these websites will be a shill.
 My rule is, if I wouldn't do it for free, then I won't do it for money.
-The same goes for contributing to this website: you can pay for my attention and focus, or to include content on the site, but only if it's informative enough that I'd share it anyways.
+The same goes for contributing to this website: you can pay for my attention and focus, and for including content on the site, perhaps even be featured, but only if it's of a similar (or better) quality to what would be featured anyways.

-Basically, would be happy to take bribes for working on your quality projects and cool ideas! :D

-## On GitHub
-I welcome any issues or pull requests for question, comments, or contributions of any type.

-## GitHub Issues

-Generally speaking, this is a good place if you have a link or two to contribute, have a question, or to complain about some broken feature of the website.

-## Pull-Request

-These are good if you'd like to correct something, or suggest some changes to any aspect of the site.
-Also, a pull-request is the "fundamentally proper" way to add content or pages.

 ### "Edit This Page"